-In the corner which Unter den Linden meets Friedrichstraße, there is a house with more than 75 years of history in Berlin.
+In the corner where Unter den Linden meets Friedrichstraße, there is a house with more than 85 years of history in Berlin.
 Today, this building stands as one of the original places of the city and a survivor of the Allied bombing campaign and the Luftangriffe of the Second World War.

-[Unter den Linden nr 22 with corner Friedrichstraße nr 155 in 1940, during the happy days of the Third Reich.
-At left corner, can be seen the “Haus der Schweiz”.
-At right, the famous Café Viktoria.]
+[Unter den Linden Nr 22 Ecke Friedrichstraße nr 155-156 during the days of the Third Reich.
+At left corner can be seen the “Haus der Schweiz”.
+At right, the famous Viktoria Hotel and Café, 1939-40.
+Note Friedrichstr.
+Bhf in the background.]

 The house was built during 1934-1936 by Swiss architect Ernst Meier-Appenzell with a clean façade, an arcade and rectangular windows, in a monumental building style.
 The client was the “Haus der Schweiz GmbH”, to which the Swiss bank Leu, the Swiss bank and the Swiss Federal Railways had joined forces.
 Like many Swiss companies, they had considerable sums of German Reichsmark.